NASA Shuttle Blanket Insulation Actuator Pitch TVC | 1984 Flown Space Shuttle Artifact

 Condition

-Well-preserved with visible identification markings, consistent with flown shuttle heritage.
+Well-preserved with visible identification and flight markings.
+Minor surface wear consistent with flown shuttle use, enhancing authenticity and provenance.

 Dimensions (approximate)